WDI-SEA/react-development-course-materials/schedules/flipped-classroom-schedule.md

       - The student does this individually.
       - The starter code (for you or lost students) and solution code is [here](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/tree/master/projects/project-02-nested-components).
 This is a public repo.
     - Lesson 14 (LoTR codealong):
-      - This can be an assigned exercise or a codealong.
+      - Work as a codealong as it comes before an exercise.
 It builds a simple React app from scratch.
       - The solution is [here](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/tree/master/exercises/lord-of-the-rings/src).
+    - Lesson 15 (film exercise)
+      - This is an exercise.
+Have students work alone or in pairs.
+The solution is a branch in the repo [here]().

   - [Quiz 1 is here](https://git.generalassemb.ly/education-product/react-instructor-notes/blob/master/quizzes/quiz-1-after-LoTR.md)